No one likes to write them, but they are necessary evils in accounting.

 Should the client need extra services not included in this engagement we bill at a rate of $150 per hour which will be discussed prior to beginning the additional work.

 It is not only the accountant that has responsibilities but the client is also responsible for providing certain information and completing certain tasks.
 It is important that the client understands what their responsibilities are as well as the deadlines for completion to ensure the engagement is completed on time.

 The Client is responsible for the reliability, accuracy and completeness of the accounting records, the information provided and disclosure of all material and relevant information.
 Clients are required to arrange for reasonable access by us to appropriate individuals and documents, and shall be responsible for both the completeness and accuracy of the information supplied to us.

 Content Snare allows for a clear client dashboard that outlines exactly what documentation the client needs to provide and when.
 It also allows clients to ask questions right in the system and sends automatic reminders for documents outstanding in helping with your engagements.
 Find out more about how it can help your accounting firm here.

 Refer to the professional standards which govern the engagement in your area and include in your letter.
-These standards will vary depending on your location.
+These standards will vary depending on your location and designation.